neonevm/neon-evm.docs/docs/devportal/bpf_trace.md

 The trace logs together with the ELF dump can provide a lot of insight.

-To turn on BPF interpreter trace messages in a local cluster, configure the `solana_rbpf` level in `RUST_LOG` to trace.
+To turn on BPF interpreter trace messages in a local cluster, specify the value `solana_rbpf` in `RUST_LOG` to trace.
 For example:
 ```sh
 $ export RUST_LOG=solana_bpf_loader_program=trace
 ```